kmille/deezer-downloader/README.md

 - download Spotify playlists (by parsing the Spotify website and download the songs from Deezer)
 - download as zip file (including m3u8 playlist file)
 - 320 kbit/s mp3s with ID3-Tags and album cover (UPDATE: right now only 128bkit/s mp3 works, see #66)
-- download songs via youtube-dl
+- download songs via yt-dlp
 - KISS front end
 - MPD integration (use it on a Raspberry Pi!)
 - simple REST api